Corporate Sustainability Due Diligence Directive

 - Establish a complaints procedure to allow stakeholders to submit complaints about adverse impacts (Art.
 14).

-– Monitor their implementation of due diligence (Art.
+- Monitor implementation of due diligence at least every 5 years, or when the measures are no longer adequate or effective (Art.
 15).

-– Publish on the company’s website an annual statement (detail to be defined in later legislation).
+- Publish on the company’s website a statement (detail to be defined in later legislation).
 Companies already reporting on sustainability under Directive 2013/34/EU (see New sustainability reporting obligations) do not need to publish this statement (Art.
 16).

 Managing due diligence

-The European Commission will develop guidance and best practice on how to manage due diligence, particularly for identifying and prioritising adverse impacts, adapting purchasing practices, responsible disengagement, remediation, and engaging with stakeholders.
-Sector-specific guidance will also be developed.
-These guidelines will be available by mid-2027.
+By 26 July 2027, the European Commission will develop due diligence guidelines and best practice on how to manage due diligence, particularly for identifying and prioritising adverse impacts, adapting purchasing practices, responsible disengagement, remediation, and engaging with stakeholders.

 Penalties for companies that fail to respect due diligence obligations

 Member States must establish “effective, proportionate and dissuasive” penalties for due diligence infringements, with any fines based on the company’s net worldwide turnover (Art.
 27).
+Fines cannot exceed 3% of the company’s worldwide turnover.
 If a company intentionally or negligently fails to end and/or remediate an adverse impact, it will be liable for any such failure that directly leads to damage to individuals (civil liability) (Art.
 29).

 Why?